asyncapi/modelina/docs/presets.md

 For each model type, you can implement two basic methods:

 - `self` - the method for extending the model shape.
+- `dependencies` - the method for adding dependencies for the model.
 - `additionalContent` - the method which adds additional content to the model.

 Each customization method receives the following arguments: